 The 724th Special Tactics Group provides training and technical assistance in the development of tactics, techniques, and procedures to ensure standardization across the AFSOC Special Tactics community.

 Our enlisted operators bring calm to the chaos inside a complex joint environment.
 Experts in both SOF warfare and their primary specialty skills, our operators are addressing the ever-changing character of warfare and provide ground force commanders solutions to the most complex air-to ground problems.

-- Our enlisted operators receive an additional $750 a month for the first year after graduating our Operator Training Course (OTC)
+- Our enlisted operators receive an additional $750 a month after completing OTC and up to their 12-month mark in the unit.

 Minimum enlisted requirement facts:

 - Extensive experience is not a requirement.
 We are simply looking for talented operators who have a desire to make a significant impact.

 - For CCT, you do not have to be a qualified JTAC to apply

 - For PJ, you do not have to be a 5-level to apply